 - Forest Green, Tartarus [Eternity]

 - Black, Necrosphere (elemental plane of void) [Eternity]

 Dominion: the Moon

-The common perspective is that Per Speculum is "behind" the Material Plane; this is because the plane can be glimpsed in mirrors as a reverse of reality.
+The common perspective is that Infinity is "behind" the Material Plane; this is because a portion of the plane can be glimpsed in mirrors as a reverse of reality.
 One can look around the corners of a mirror to see more of this reverse plane, but one can never truly grasp the full scope and reality of it by sight alone.
-This notion is even seen in the plane's common name, which is an old Cuorian term meaning "through the mirror (or looking glass)."
+This notion is even seen in the plane's common name in Cuorria, Per Speculum--which often translates as "through the mirror (or looking glass)."

 While in the plane itself, which can be accessed from any mirror or other reflective surface (using the right spells or rituals), the entire plane looks like a reversed copy of the Mortal Plane.
 The otherworldly quality of the plane is further accentuated by muted colors, and a slight a metallic sheen covering every surface--even non-metal objects like wood and cloth.
 Sometimes, light will even refract and distort.
 Mirrors in this plane are widows to the Mortal Plane.

 Dominion: the Moon